-Special Assessments totaling \$10,054 have been imposed on property owners for the 2018 tax year.
-These payments are due in two equal installments on June 5 and December 5, 2018.
-The first half of the assessments has been collected by the County.
+Special Assessments totaling \$10,054 were imposed on property owners for the 2018 tax year.
+These payments were due in two equal installments on June 5 and December 5, 2018.
+All the 2018 tax year assessments have been collected by the County.